sylvainwhite/sylvain-white-dev/_posts/2021-02-21-designPatterns.md

 ### Definition

-* The **Observer** Pattern defines a one-to-many dependency between objects so that when one object (subject) changes state, all of its dependents (observers) are notified and updated automatically.
+* The **Observer** Pattern defines a one-to-many dependency between objects so that when one object (subject) changes state, all of its dependents (observers) are notified and updated automatically

 ### Advantages